Participatory evaluation is an approach that involves the stakeholders of a programme or policy in the evaluation process.

 - For whom evaluation is being done.

-It is often practiced in various ways, such as: self-assessment, stakeholder evaluation, internal evaluation and joint evaluation.
-In addtion, it can include individual story-telling, participatory social mapping, causal-linkage and trend and change diagramming, scoring, and brainstorming on program strengths and weaknesses.
+It is often practised in various ways, such as self-assessment, stakeholder evaluation, internal evaluation and joint evaluation.
+In addition, it can include individual story-telling, participatory social mapping, causal-linkage and trend and change diagramming, scoring, and brainstorming on program strengths and weaknesses.